KDBC-TV: Change to KDBC-TV

-The station was sold again in 1967, this time to the Doubleday Broadcasting Company.
+The station was sold again in 1967, to Doubleday Broadcasting Co., a subsidiary of publisher Doubleday and Company.
 On May 29, 1973, it changed its call sign to KDBC-TV, reflecting the change in the station's ownership.
-Doubleday Broadcasting sold the station to Portal Communications, a subsidiary of the Evening Post Publishing Company in 1974.
+Doubleday sold the station to Portal Communications, a subsidiary of the Evening Post Publishing Company in 1974.

 The original transmitter site was located south of Comanche Peak in El Paso.
 A road was built to the site, and a 288 ft tower was constructed.
 A building was assembled from the rock chipped from the site.
 The station went on the air with a temporary transmitter (small RCA) and eventually added a 10 kW RCA TT-10AL transmitter, broadcasting at an effective radiated power (ERP) of 61 kilowatts at 1150 ft.
 That site is now used as a backup facility for channel 4, and many local FM radio stations transmit from this building.

 In 1984, the transmitter was moved farther up the hill to Comanche Peak.
 A 440 ft tower was built and a new transmitter was installed (one of the last of the RCA TT-25GLs to become operable).
 The station increased its ERP to 100 kW and increased the height of its transmitter to 1540 ft.
 BTSC stereo also began with the move to the new site.

-In 1986, the station was acquired by United Broadcasting, then-owners of KARK-TV in Little Rock, Arkansas and WTOK-TV in Meridian, Mississippi.
-Columbus, Mississippi-based Imes Broadcasting bought KDBC in 1988 for $33 million after United Broadcasting was taken over by investment firm Merrill Lynch.
+In 1986, the station was acquired by United Broadcasting, then-owners of KARK-TV in Little Rock, Arkansas, and WTOK-TV in Meridian, Mississippi.
+Columbus, Mississippi–based Imes Broadcasting bought KDBC in 1988 for $33 million after United Broadcasting was taken over by investment firm Merrill Lynch.

 Imes began to exit the television business in the late 1990s and announced that they would sell KDBC to Pappas Telecasting in September 2000, who intended to convert the station into a charter affiliate of Azteca América, a fledgling Spanish-language network that was co-owned at the time by Mexican network TV Azteca and Pappas.
 Plans for the affiliation were canceled following an outcry from viewers, advertisers, and station employees, especially over the fact that no other station in El Paso was interested in joining CBS; most crucially, the Azteca América plan to acquire KXTX-TV in Dallas and use it as the hub of the network fell through, prompting Imes to initially pull KDBC off the market.
 As a result, the station renewed its affiliation contract with CBS.

 On November 17, 2003, two years later, Pappas agreed to buy KDBC from Imes—which had been desiring to sell the station for some time—for $20 million.
 Pappas began operating KDBC under a time brokerage agreement that same day, with the sale closing on April 2, 2004.
 Azteca América and Pappas ended their affiliation relationship in mid-2007.
 Azteca América has been carried on the fourth digital subchannel of ABC affiliate KVIA-TV since early December 2010.